PyRigi/PyRigi/doc/development/howto/database_interface.md

 collections, where recomputing properties on every run would be impractical.
 Properties computed in one session are persisted and available in all later sessions.

-Callers interact only with the `GraphStoreService` class.
-The mathematical encoding of the rigidity columns is described under
+Callers interact only with the {class}`~pyrigi.graphDB.service.GraphStoreService` class.
-[Rigidity column encoding](#rigidity-column-encoding).
+The mathematical encoding of the rigidity columns is described under [Rigidity column encoding](#rigidity-column-encoding).

 The typical workflow is: open a store, ingest graphs, populate computed columns, query.